iot-operator/V-Sandbox/README.md

     StrictHostKeyChecking no
     UserKnownHostsFile=/dev/null
 ```
-## Run sandbox
+## Run
 python3 run.py <file_or_folder>\
-reports are generated in final_report/
+All reports are saved in folder final_report/